amiviju/Sample-readme-files-for-the-projects/README.md

 1. [**Output Variables**](#15-output-variables)
 1. [**Configuration steps to be taken before deploying the environment**](#16-configuration-steps-to-be-taken-before-deploying-the-environment)

-VDMS provides infrastructure to setup ad and adfs.
+VDMS provides infrastructure Virtual Data Center Managed Services.
 Which allows controlled access to admins to wide variety of private and public data sources that are not yet public domain.

 ## 1.1. **VDMS VPC Infrastructure Diagram**